permaweb/ao-cookbook/src/tutorials/begin/dao.md

 ## Loading and Testing

 Now that we have dao.lua complete we can load it into aos alongside token.lua from the [token](./token.md) guide.
-Run a new aos Proces called `dao` while also loading dao.lua and token.lua
+Run a new aos Process called `dao` while also loading dao.lua and token.lua

 ```sh
 aos dao --load token.lua --load dao.lua